LoganGrier/rescript-js/docs/DataView.md

 # DataView

-## Deviations from JavaScripts DataView
+## Deviations from JavaScript's DataView

 To reduce defects in client code, we've our DataView module has a slightly different interface from the one built into JavaScript.
 Specifically, we've made the following changes: